Kumardinesh1908/albums/README.md

 - Press the "Delete" button to remove albums from the list.

 Live Demo
-Check out the live demo of the application at: https://albums-kumardinesh1908.vercel.app/
+Check out the live demo of the App: https://albums-kumardinesh1908.vercel.app/